MELAS - Mitochondrial Encephalomyopathy, Lactic Acidosis, Strokelike Episodes

 Overview of MELAS

-Patients with the syndrome of mitochondrial encephalomyopathy, lactic acidosis, and strokelike episodes (MELAS) have strokelike events that are acute in onset, often transient, and occasionally associated with a febrile illness.
-The vascular territories of focal brain lesions and the prior medical history of these patients differ substantially from those of typical patients with stroke.
+The syndrome of mitochondrial encephalomyopathy, lactic acidosis, and strokelike episodes (MELAS) has strokelike events that are acute in onset, often transient, and occasionally associated with a febrile illness.
+The vascular territories of focal brain lesions and the prior medical history of these patients differ substantially from those of typical patients with stroke, can cross vascular territories and show reversibility.
+The history can include all or some of the following signs and symptoms, and in various degrees of severity: recurrent migraine-like headaches, short stature, hearing loss, exercise intolerance with lactic acidemia and proximal weakness, cardiac conduction defects, and diabetes mellitus.

 This syndrome is due to point or microdeletion mutations in mitochondrial DNA; as in all diseases with mitochondrial transmission, the disease is inherited via the ovum and hence always from the mother.
 Mitochondrial DNA is 10 times more prone to mutation than somatic DNA.
-Since both normal mitochondria and abnormal mitochondria may be present in tissues, the clinical presentation can be heterogeneous.
-Cardiomyopathy due to mitochondrial disease may produce typical cardioembolic strokes in some patients.
+Since both normal mitochondria and abnormal mitochondria may be present in tissues, the affected organs, cells, and clinical presentation can be heterogeneous.
+This phenomenon is termed heteroplasmy.[1]
+Multiple organ systems can be involved, which offers some clues to the diagnosis as not being classical stroke.

 MELAS is a complicated, multisystem disease.
 Since the symptoms, signs, and acute clinical presentations are so varied and the disease is relatively rare, the disease is misdiagnosed frequently.
-Although MELAS remains a largely untreatable condition, prevention and management of medical complications may prolong survival, adding to the benefit of establishing a diagnosis.
+Although MELAS remains a largely untreatable condition, several trials have shown promise.
+Prevention and management of medical complications may prolong survival, adding to the benefit of establishing a diagnosis.

-Although classic features are seen on muscle biopsy, a negative muscle biopsy does not rule out this disease.
-Without a clear pattern of signs and symptoms, the clinical suspicion may be insufficient to prompt genetic analysis.
+Although classic features are seen on muscle biopsy, a negative muscle biopsy does not rule out this disease because of heteroplasmy.
+Therefore, a high degree of clinical suspicion is necessary based on atypical features to prompt a genetic analysis.

 A multidisciplinary team approach is needed in the diagnosis and further care of patients with MELAS.
 Genetic testing and counseling should be offered to family members.